raspberrypilearning/from-me-to-you/en/step_8.md

 ## Reflect
 How did you get on with your Digital card project?

-In this project you have:
+Mark the tasks you have completed:

 --- task ---
 Come up with original design ideas to create a project for someone specific